-Bravo TV Opts Out Of A Jax Taylor’s Wedding Spinoff With Brittany Cartwright, Reports ‘Page Six’
+Bravo TV Opts Out Of Jax Taylor’s Wedding Spinoff With Brittany Cartwright, Reports ‘Page Six’

 She said yes!!!
 I can’t wait for y’all to see how this happened next season!!!
 I am marrying the woman of my dreams and I could not be happier!! ???? make sure y’all tune in season 7 to see how this unfolded.
 (Swipe left) my amazing friend/brother @kylechandesign knocked it out of the park on this ring.
 I told him a few details but I trusted him and as you can see he came through above and beyond.
 When I decided to do this he was the only one I wanted to design Brittany’s ring and this is why.. flawless Kyle absolutely flawless.
 Also thank you Margaret owner of @Neptunesnet for allowing me to make this special day possible at one of our favorite spots to eat in Malibu.

-Taylor and Cartwright got engaged in June of last year at Neptune’s Net restaurant in Malibu, California and months later, the moment aired as the premiere episode of Vanderpump Rules Season 7.
+Taylor and Cartwright got engaged in June of last year at Neptune’s Net restaurant in Malibu, California, and months later, the moment aired as the premiere episode of Vanderpump Rules Season 7.
 Months later, they celebrated their engagement with an over-the-top bash that will be featured on a future episode of the show.

 In November, Kristen Doute and Scheana Shay confirmed they would be serving as bridesmaids during Taylor and Cartwright’s wedding.